Controlled Bleeding: Current status

 In 2011, Lemos formed a new trio with original drummer Tony Meola (who played drums in the very early years) and keyboardist Mike Bazini of Dystopia One, and recorded a new set of material with producer Martin Bisi (Swans, The Young Gods), which was released as "Odes to Bubbler" (Winged Disk / Soleilmoon, 2011).
 The new trio played several live dates in the NYC area in that year, including shows at Cake Shop NYC and Silent Barn in Bushwick, Brooklyn.

-In 2012 Paul Lemos with Meola, Bazini and also Chvad SB set up a sort of constant new band.
-With this line up the group released a very strange split album with the Italian experimental band Sparkle in Grey ("Perversions of The Aging Savant", Off Records / Old Bicycle Records, 2015) and then a full new record titled "Larva Lumps and Baby Bumps" (Artoffact Records, 2016).
+In 2012 Paul Lemos with Meola, Bazini and also Chvad SB set up a new band that released a split album with the Italian experimental band Sparkle in Grey ("Perversions of The Aging Savant", Off Records / Old Bicycle Records, 2015) and a full record titled "Larva Lumps and Baby Bumps" (Artoffact Records, 2016).

 As of 2019, Lemos is a high-school English Literature teacher on Long Island, New York.

 In 2018 Controlled Bleeding added new drummer Michael Larocca to the band.
 The new line-up consisting of Lemos, Bazini, Chvad SB and Larocca performed at the Deathfests Days of Darkness festival in Baltimore, MD. in October 2018.

 On February 11, 2020, Lemos announced the end of the band, citing frustrations with live performances.
 While admitting the band has plenty of unreleased music, there is no certainty as to if or when it will ever be released.